Black Boxes: Introduction

 such that for $\eta\in {}^\chi\lambda$ we have:

-\end{description} (Usually, $M_I$ is to some extend ``simply defined'' from $I$).
-Of course, if we do not ask more from $M_I$, we can get nowhere: we certainly restrict its cardinality and/or usually demand it is $\varphi$--representable (see Definition \cite[2.4]{Sh:E59} clauses (c),(d)) in (a variant of) ${\cal M}_{\mu,\kappa }(I)$ (for suitable $\mu,\kappa $).
-Certainly for $T$ unsuperstable we have such a formula $\varphi$:
+\end{enumerate} \mn (Usually, $M_I$ is to some extent ``simply defined'' from $I$).
+Of course, if we do not ask more from $M_I$, we can get nowhere: we certainly restrict its cardinality and/or usually demand it is $\varphi$-representable\footnote{see Definition \cite[2.7=Lf4]{Sh:E59} clauses (c),(d).} in (a variant of) $\cM_{\mu,\kappa }(I)$ (for suitable $\mu,\kappa$).
+Certainly for $T$ un-superstable we have such a formula $\varphi$:

-There are many natural examples.
+\mn There are many natural examples.

-Formulated in terms of the existence of $I$ for which our favorite ``anti-isomorphism'' player has a winning strategy, we prove this in 1969/70 (in proofs of lower bounds of $\isoI(\lambda,T_1,T)$, $T$ unsuperstable), but it was shortly superseded.
-However, eventually the method was used in one of the cases in \cite[VIII,\S 2]{Sh:a}: for strong limit singular \cite[VIII 2.6]{Sh:a}.
+Formulated in terms of the existence of $I$ for which our favorite ``anti-isomorphism'' player has a winning strategy, we proved this in 1969/70 (in proofs of lower bounds of $\dot{\bbI}(\lambda,T_1,T)$, $T$ un-superstable), but it was shortly superseded.
+However, eventually the method was used in one of the cases in \cite[Ch.VIII,\S2]{Sh:a} --- for strong limit singular \cite[Ch.VIII,2.6]{Sh:a}, which comes from \cite{Sh:31}.
 It was developed in \cite{Sh:172}, \cite{Sh:227} for constructing Abelian groups with prescribed endomorphism groups.
-See further a representation of one of the results here in Eklof-Mekler \cite{EM}, \cite{EM02} a version which was developed for a proof of the existence of Abelian (torsion free $\aleph_1$--free) group $G$ with
+See further a representation of one of the results here in Eklof-Mekler \cite{EM}, \cite{EM02} a version which was developed for a proof of the existence of an Abelian (torsion-free $\aleph_1$-free) group $G$ with

-in a work by Mekler and Shelah.
-A preliminary version of this paper appeared in \cite[III,\S4,\S5]{Sh:300} but \S3 here was just almost ready, and \S4 on partitions of stationary sets and $ \diamondsuit_D $ was written up as a letter to Foreman in the late nineties answering his question on what I know on this.
+\mn in a work by Mekler and Shelah.
+A preliminary version of this paper appeared in \cite[Ch.III,\S4,\S5]{Sh:300}, but \S3 here was just almost ready and \S4 (on partitions of stationary sets and $\diamondsuit_D$) was written up as a letter to Foreman in the late nineties.